 Applying advanced CSS effects, such as animations

-Embedding external content, such as:
+Embedding external content, including:

 Product recommendations